The Cairns Post: Founding of the Morning Post in 1895

 Today's Post dates back to 1895 when Edwin "Hoppy" Charles Mollet Draper founded as head of E. Draper & Co. the Morning Post as a weekly publication.
 He was born in 1861 to a prominent family in Williamstown, Victoria.
 After he bankrupted a small provincial paper he traveled Victoria as an insurance salesman.
-Later he followed his younger brother Alexander J Draper (b.
-1863 in Williamstown) to Cairns.
+Later he followed his younger brother Alexander Frederick John "AJ" Draper (b.
+1863 in Williamstown, d.
+1928 in Cairns) to Cairns.
 AJ Draper started initially a career with the Bank of Australasia which took him through rural Victoria and New South Wales.
 After being sent to Townsville he moved to Cairns in 1885 where he became involved in numerous business interests and also filled the position of mayor for several stints between 1891 and 1927.
 In January 1885 he founded together with WD Hobson the Cairns Chronicle which evolved into a "rabid tabloid" style paper.
 In May 1886 he appointed Edwin as editor of the publication.
 Later that year libelous remarks led to a horsewhipping of Edwin Draper by the Cairns Post publisher FT Wimble.
 AJ Draper lost control of the scandal-plagued Chronicle as a consequence of the 1893 economic crisis.

 Edwin had to give up his position in 1898 due to a “serious illness” and he died in 1901 in Cairns.
 After his death it was found out, that thePost was actually held in the name of AJ Draper's wife Georgina.
 In August 1900 the paper became biweekly and four years later it became a daily paper.

 In December 1907 the paper became The Cairns Morning Post and in July 1909 it was renamed The Cairns Post.
 The Drapers were fiercely opposed to the labour movement.
 This triggered the foundation of the Cairns Times in 1900, which was later taken over directly by the unions.
 After taking over the Cairns Argus in 1918 it became a daily newspaper, the Daily Times, which eventually was taken over by the Post in 1935 and incorporated with the weekly Northern Herald, which itself was a spun off by the Post in 1913.

 Takeovers: Queensland Press in 1966 and Murdoch in 1987

 After the death of AJ Draper in 1928 the Post remained in the hands of the Draper family until 1965, when Queensland Press Ltd bought the company.
-The Queensland Press was also the largest shareholder of the Melbourne based publisher The Herald and Weekly Times (HWT) which was targeted for a takeover by the media tycoon Rupert Murdoch in the course of the big media shake-up of 1986/87, which was enabled by the Australian Federal Government under Prime Minister Bob Hawke to curry favour with the nation's major newspapers and their owner in order to foster its re-election chances in the 1987 Australian federal election.
-In the end, some major assets of HWT were divided up between Murdoch's rival Robert Holmes a Court and Murdoch acquired Queensland Press in January 1987 via his family company Cruden Investments for $ 700 million.
+Queensland Press was also the largest shareholder of the Melbourne based publisher the Herald & Weekly Times (HWT) which was targeted for a takeover by Rupert Murdoch in the course of the big media shake-up of 1986/87.
+In the end, after some major assets of HWT were separated out to Murdoch's rival Robert Holmes à Court Murdoch acquired Queensland Press in January 1987 via his family company Cruden Investments for $700 million.